Childhood and Education Journey of Drew Carey in Timeline

 In January 2018, Drew Carey announced his engagement to sex therapist Amie Harwick.

-In 2019, the Seattle Sounders FC, co-owned by Drew Carey, won the MLS Cup for the second time.
+In 2019, the Seattle Sounders FC, co-owned by Drew Carey, won the MLS Cup for a second time.

 February 15, 2020: Death of Amie Harwick

-On February 15, 2020, Drew Carey's ex-fiancée, Amie Harwick, was found dead in a Hollywood Hills neighborhood.
-Her ex-boyfriend, Gareth Pursehouse, was later convicted of her murder and sentenced to life in prison without parole.
+On February 15, 2020, Amie Harwick, Drew Carey's former fiancee, was found dead in a Hollywood Hills neighborhood.
+Her ex-boyfriend, Gareth Pursehouse, was arrested and later convicted of her murder, receiving a life sentence without parole.

 2020: Endorsement of Joe Biden

 In 2020, Drew Carey endorsed and donated money to Joe Biden in the United States presidential election.
-He also donated to Tulsi Gabbard and Bill Weld earlier in that election cycle.
+He also donated to Tulsi Gabbard and Bill Weld during that election cycle.

 2020: Cataract Surgery